chzh-794/e2b-on-oci/README.md

 4. **Register Nomad Jobs** – launch the orchestrator, API, client-proxy, and template-manager.
 5. **Initialize PostgreSQL** – load schema and seeds required for the API to authorize requests.
 6. **Smoke Test the API** – confirm health endpoints and a template flow from your workstation.
+7. **Optional: Seed OCIR** – if you need to push a seed image manually; requires OCIR username/password only for that seeding step (runtime uses Instance Principal).

 The sections below expand each step in detail.